cloudera/hue/docs/sdk/sdk.md

 ### Software

-Developing for the Desktop SDK has similar requirements to running Desktop itself.
+Developing for the HUE SDK has similar requirements to running HUE itself.
 We require python (2.4, 2.5, or 2.6), Django (1.1 included with our distribution), Hadoop (Cloudera's Distribution for Hadoop, at least `0.20.1+152`), Java (Sun Java 1.6), and Firefox (at least 3.0).

 ### Recommended Reading / Important Technologies

-The following are core technologies used inside of Hue.
+The following are core technologies used inside of HUE.

 * Python.	 <a href="http://diveintopython.org/">Dive Into Python</a> is one
 of several excellent books on python.